 The ACE Network

 It starts with ACE’s Network.
 In cooperation with Sprint, we deliver Internet access to ACE Learning Centers.
-This means that students and teachers have Internet access in every corner of the campus, from classroom and library, to the teacher’s break room, to the school garden and beyond.

 Continuing education is in our name and our charter, and we maintain our focus by championing Learning Centers that go beyond the standard curriculum taught in schools.